httpyac/httpyac.github.io/docs/guide/request.md

 ## Server-Sent Events / EventSource

-By means of the method `SSE` an [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) instance can be created.
+By using method `SSE` an [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) instance can be created.
 This opens a persistent connection to an HTTP server, which sends events in text/event-stream format.
-By means of the header `event` the list of events to be output is specified
+Adding the header `event` the list of events to be output is specified

 @[code http{2}](../../examples/request/eventSource.http)

-The events of the server can be waited for by means of [streaming event](/guide/scripting.html#events).
+The events of the server can be waited for by using [streaming event](/guide/scripting.html#events).
 As soon as this hook has been successfully processed, the connection is terminated.

 @[code http{4-9}](../../examples/request/eventSource.http)